 For those seeking a natural remedy to address urinary incontinence, an overactive bladder or the symptoms of prostate enlargement, Life Extension’s Water-Soluble Pumpkin Seed Extract capsules might help alleviate this concern.

 Aside from pumpkin seed extract, Organic Angelica Leaf Extract has been the subject of several small studies for incontinence and nocturia.
 Nocturia refers to the frequent need to urinate during the night because of the inability of the bladder to hold large volumes as we age.
 This may be due to decreased muscle strength of the bladder wall and/or change in the hormone levels.

-The combination of Angelica Leaf Extract with pumpkin seed extract is now available in a supplement, Viridian Nutrition Organic Icelandic Angelica Leaf Extract, which is ideal for those suffering chronically with incontinence, an overactive bladder due to age or prostate enlargement, and for women whose pelvic floor muscles have weakened often after childbirth.
+The combination of Angelica Leaf Extract with pumpkin seed extract is now available in a supplement, Viridian Nutrition Organic Icelandic Angelica Leaf Extract, which is ideal for those suffering chronically with incontinence, an overactive bladder either due to age or to an enlarged prostate, and for women whose pelvic floor muscles have weakened which can occur after childbirth.